stbbash/Coding-Partners/README.md

 # Coding-Partners
-This is my first website using Django web frame work (concept is from w3schools)
+This is my first website using Django web frame work, which is ready for deployment (concept is from w3schools)